isomerpages/moe-chuachukangpri/announcements/2026/_posts/2026-05-28-post-School Canteen Advertisement.md

 etc
 <br>
 </p>
-<p>&nbsp;Submit the completed application form and documents by closing date
+<p>Submit the completed application form and documents by closing date via
-via email OR to the School's General Office.
+email OR to the School's General Office.
 <br>
 </p>
 <p></p>